nstanford5/ticket-sales/ticket-sales.md

 The Reach compiler will check your DApp for *all* of the possibilities related to your program values in an *unbounded* way, bound only by the limits of the data type you are working with.
 Reach will put bounds on those checks as determined by your verification checks.

-By tightly tracking all of the `invariant` values in our `parallelReduce` LHS and `while` loop -- and relating them back to the contract balance of network tokens and non-network tokens, we can satisfy the Reach Verification Engine to produce no errors.
+By tightly tracking all of the `invariant` values in our `parallelReduce`'s Left-Hand Side (LHS) and in our `while` loop.
+By relating our assertions back to the contract balance of network tokens and non-network tokens, we can satisfy the Reach Verification Engine to produce no errors.

 Understanding this relationship is key to building Reach DApps.